imgag/megSAP/src/README.md

 This folder contains scripts that are used by the developers in Tübingen only.

+## MVH

+This folder contains scripts used for the "Modellvorhaben Genomsequenzierung"

 ## Deprecated

 This folcer contains deprecated scrips that will be removed in the next release unless we get feedback that they are still needed.